 "I am being gentle."

-"That's what I just experienced."
-I snorted, rubbing my forehead.
+"That's what I just experienced.
+You're too aggressive for me."
+I let out a soft laugh, rubbing my forehead.
 Why the hell was he so aggressive in everything he did?

 However, there was another important last thing which I needed to know before we would enter the bar, so I couldn't care about my head right now.
 Conflicting emotions were cursing through me as I thought about getting introduced as my little brother's defenseless protégé to his friend.
 It was weird how the fact always made my cheeks flush and make me feel guilty at the same.
 I must have appeared like a little blushing school girl with the constant heat in my rosey cheeks.